-Matthew Brill is Global Chair of the Communications Law Practice and a member of the Supreme Court & Appellate Practice.
-He represents communications companies in a broad range of matters including regulatory, litigation, and transactional.
+Matthew Brill, Global Chair of the Communications Law Practice and a member of the Supreme Court and Appellate Practice, is a nationally recognized communications lawyer and former FCC senior official.
+He represents clients in litigation, regulatory, and transactional matters.

-Mr. Brill advises service providers, investors, lenders, and other clients on traditional telecommunications and media issues as well as emerging technologies issues.
+Mr. Brill advises service providers, investors, lenders, and other clients on traditional telecommunications, media, and emerging technology issues.
 He regularly represents:

 - Leading cable operators